 CASUAL TO GOURMET DINING

 In the evening, dine at award-winning restaurants.
-There’s the charming Italian Trattoria Funistrada or white-tablecloth French LaBecasse on the other side of Big Glen Lake in Burdickville, or the exceptional blu around the corner from the inn on the water with James Beard-nominated chef Randy Chamberlain.
-For these three, though, ask us to make an advance reservation as they are often sold out by your arrival.
+There’s the charming Italian Trattoria Funistrada or white-tablecloth French LaBecasse on the other side of Big Glen Lake in Burdickville, or the exceptional Blu around the corner from the inn, on the water, with James Beard-nominated chef Randy Chamberlain.
+For these three, though, ask us to make an advance reservation as they are often sold out by your arrival time.

 If you’re venturing into Traverse City, we have great recommendations, too:

 One more time, we welcome requests for a reservation or recommendation when you book your room or cottage.
-Best to plan ahead if you have a special occasion as many of our favorites are booked weeks ahead.
+Best to plan ahead if you have a special occasion as many of our favorites are coping with a new reality.